adrienchaton/neural_granular_synthesis/index.md

 ## Sound examples from the trained models

-Summary of the interactions in Neural Granular Sound Synthesis
+Summary of the interactions in Neural Granular Sound Synthesis.
+In the left, structured latent paths can be sampled from the higher temporal embedding.
+In the middle, we can draw and freely synthesize along any latent trajectory.
+In the right, we can encode an other target signal and resynthesize it.

 <p align="center"> <img src="figures/grain_gen.png"> </p>